zopefoundation/Zope/docs/ZMI.rst

 Bootstrap ZMI
 -------------

-Since Zope 4.0b4 the ZMI is styled using Twitter bootstrap.
-The previously used GIF icons were replaced by font glyphs which are stored in the package `zmi.icons`_
+Since Zope 4.0b4 the ZMI is styled using Twitter Bootstrap.
+The previously used GIF icons were replaced by font glyphs which are stored in the package `zmi.styles`_ together with the CSS and JavaScript needed by Twitter Bootstrap.

-Inside that package is a table of the `available icons`_ including the names which are required to use them.
+Inside that package is a table of the `available icons`_ including the names which are required to use them in the ZMI.

 Update packages
 +++++++++++++++